Paulos-ui/Paulos-ui/README.md

 # Hello, I'm Paul! 👋

-I'm with a passion for programming skills .
+I am driven by a passion for developing programming skills.
 Here's a little bit about me: